 - Flavonoids and terpenes, which are compounds often extracted along with the cannabinoids.
 These mostly affect the taste and smell of the oil, though evidence suggests that terpenes can produce synergistic effects with CBD.

 - Residual solvents, which are the compounds used to extract CBD from the original plant pulp.
 Solvents evaporate, but some may remain in the final product.
-Ideally, you want as little of these compounds as possible.
+Ideally, you want as few of these compounds as possible.

 Where to Buy